 More on Nitrogen and Casco Bay:

 Our new pumpout boat needs a name Thank you to everyone who submitted name ideas for Friends of Casco Bay’s New Pumpout Boat!
 The contest is closed and we will be choosing a winner in the coming weeks.
-You can help.
-We are looking for a dynamic name for the… Read more
+We’ll reveal the name at our New Pumpout Boat Christening & Launch… Read more

 On July 26, 1.69 million gallons of partially-treated wastewater overflowed from Portland’s East End Sewage Treatment Facility into Casco Bay.
 This story made the news and captured our attention.
 That same day, 9.85 million gallons of combined sewer overflows (CSOs), containing raw sewage and toxic chemicals, also entered the Bay.… Read more